 Likewise, warranties are a great way to be sure your bed frame lives up to expectation.
 We’ve made sure only to include bed frames that have a warranty.
 That said, if you’d prefer the peace of mind a five-year warranty offers, as opposed to a one-year warranty, that’s certainly a valid wish!

-With the proper bed frame for your memory foam mattress, you’ll enjoy a better night’s sleep as well as an improved mattress lifespan.
-Trying to find the best bed frame for memory foam mattress types might seem hard, but there’s a lot of great options out there for consumers in 2019.
+With the proper bed frame for your foam mattress, you’ll enjoy a better night’s sleep as well as an improved mattress lifespan.
+Trying to find the high quality bed frame for memory foam mattress types might seem hard, but there’s a lot of great options out there for consumers in 2020.
 To aid in your search, use our guide to determine what to look for in your bed frame, and then read our reviews to determine which matches your need.
 They’re all winners, but only one has the features that makes it right for you.
 Enjoy your new bed frame and have many restful nights!